| Image: Aerial view of the Chatham Islands |

 Relics of Moriori are sometimes still found on the island.
 After the 1835 invasion by displaced Taranaki iwi Ngāti Mutunga and Ngāti Tama the peaceful Moriori were decimated.
 Their numbers declined from around 2000 to just over 100 by 1862.

-The Travel Warehouse have been operating tours to the Chatham Islands for over 20 years.
+The Tour Company have been operating tours to the Chatham Islands for over 20 years.

 Tour Inclusions